QuentinRa/blog.quentinra.dev/programming-languages/web/javascript/_general/dom.md

 #### LocalStorage

-The localStorage is a storage inside the client browser.
+The localStorage is a storage are inside the client browser.
 What's stored inside can be edited inside the devtools, in the "Application" tab.

 ```javascript!
 // store